Board of Directors

 Tony Curzon Price

-is Editor-in-Chief of openDemocracy.net.
+openDemocracy.net from 2007-2012.
 He received a PhD in economics from University College London (UCL), and worked as a jobbing economist for more than ten years.
 He founded a high-tech electronics compancy, Arithmatica, in 1998 and lived in Silicon Valley from 2001 to 2004.
-He has lectured on economics and energy policy to postgraduates at Imperial College, London, and at the École Polytechnique Fédérale de Lausanne (EPFL)
+He has lectured on economics and energy policy to postgraduates at Imperial College, London, and at the École Polytechnique Fédérale de Lausanne (EPFL).
+He is currently a member of the openDemocracy board.